-The Department of Plant, Soil, and Environmental Sciences is a multidisciplinary department whose research and graduate training programs emphasize the biogeochemistry and sustainability of agricultural, horticultural, forested, and wetland ecosystems.
+The faculty in Plant, Soil, and Environmental Sciences is a multidisciplinary group whose research and graduate training programs emphasize the biogeochemistry and sustainability of agricultural, horticultural, forested, and wetland ecosystems.
 Areas of emphasis for graduate work include nutrient dynamics in agricultural and forest ecosystems, soil chemistry and plant nutrition, soil microbiology, crop physiology, diversified cropping systems, weed ecology and management, and plant pathology.
-The department plays a strong role in many of the University of Maine’s nationally recognized programs, such as the Sustainable Agriculture program, the Potato Ecosystem Project, Bear Brook Watershed in Maine, the George J. Mitchell Center for Environmental and Watershed Research, and Acadia National Park programs.
+We play a strong role in many of the University of Maine’s nationally recognized programs, such as the Sustainable Agriculture program, the Potato Ecosystem Project, Bear Brook Watershed in Maine, the George J. Mitchell Center for Environmental and Watershed Research, and Acadia National Park programs.
 Graduate students can earn the Master of Science degree through programs in Horticulture; Plant, Soil, and Environmental Sciences; Ecology and Environmental Sciences; and Resource Utilization.
 The Doctor of Philosophy degree can be pursued through programs in Ecology and Environmental Sciences, Forest Resources, Plant Biology, and Biological Sciences.

-The three broadly defined research areas in our department are Environmental Horticulture, Soil and Environmental Sciences, and Sustainable Agriculture.
+The three broadly defined research areas are Environmental Horticulture, Soil and Environmental Sciences, and Sustainable Agriculture.
 The primary faculty associations are:

 Stephanie Burnett [Ornamental Horticulture]